 Kamala Quotes in Siddhartha

 The Siddhartha quotes below are all either spoken by Kamala or refer to Kamala.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Siddhartha published in 1999.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Siddhartha published in 1999.).